CraftAcademyLabs/coach-guides/weeks/week_1.md

     - Where are you going?
   - [ ] Presentations - everyone 30 min max
    - [ ] Seniors Present Newsroom challenge to audience (Dry run for final project/ book big room & test recording equipment. ) or move to monday with the new cohort?
-  - [ ] Communication talk - Faraz (Slack, Student letter & handbook!, Craft Overflow, (Noel & Oliver buys pizzas)
+  - [ ] Communication talk - Faraz (Slack, Student letter & handbook!, Craft Overflow
   - [ ] Introduce the week lab after Day One activities by going over the materials in EdX - Faraz
   - [ ] Programming demo - "...
-The should be an ATM I can use" - Faraz (Emphasize on the transition from User story to actual code)
+The should be an ATM I can use" - Faraz (Greg)(Emphasize on the transition from User story to actual code)

 **Tuesday:**
-  - [ ] Understanding the problem statement (Planning demo) - the ATM challenge - Thomas
+  - [ ] Understanding the problem statement (Planning demo) - the ATM challenge - Faraz
-  - [ ] Basic programming recap - Faraz
+  - [ ] Basic programming recap - Noel
-  - [ ] Git & GitHub talk and demo - pull requests, forking, cloning, Focus on gitpong. - Faraz & Noel
+  - [ ] Git & GitHub talk and demo - pull requests, forking, cloning, Focus on gitpong. - Greg & Noel

 **Wednesday:**
   - [ ] Learning strategies - Faraz ("You've been at it 2 days.. head hurts... big diff from prep course... find a good strategy.. or you'll die")
-  - [ ] Intermediate topics to testing with RSpec (Doubles, Dynamic Matchers, etc...) - Faraz
+  - [ ] Intermediate topics to testing with RSpec (Doubles, Dynamic Matchers, etc...) - Faraz & Noel

 **Thursday:**
-  - [ ] The right way to search the internet for information (using the docs, Stack Overflow, research) - Faraz (Discussion     - How are they doing it now...
+  - [ ] The right way to search the internet for information (using the docs, Stack Overflow, research) - Faraz & Greg (Discussion     - How are they doing it now...
 Give our suggestions)
-  - [ ] Debugging demo - both in code and spec tests - Thomas [Recording] _Look up the link to the recording_
+  - [ ] Debugging demo - both in code and spec tests - Noel [Recording] _Look up the link to the recording_

 - **Friday:**
-  - [ ] Introduce the Weekend Challenge by going over the materials in CraftEd (Same pairs) - Faraz
+  - [ ] Introduce the Weekend Challenge by going over the materials in CraftEd (Same pairs) - Noel
   - [ ] Do a programming demo with focus on - Faraz
     - reading from and writing to a YAML file
     - searching a hash using `select` and `detect` methods